vlad17/princeton-cos418-review/2pc/README.md

 The greatest disadvantage of the two-phase commit protocol is that it is a blocking protocol.
 If the coordinator fails permanently, some servers will never resolve their transactions: After a server has sent an agreement message to the coordinator, it will block until a commit or rollback is received.

 ## Failure Examples
+Just copy the pictures on the slides?
+Unnecessary work to copy it onto ASCII art.

 TODO: Participant fails before sending response

 TODO: Participant fails after sending vote